CGJennings/se3docs/docs/um-release-notes.md

 * Further work on rewriting the script libraries to separate documentation from the libraries themselves and rewrite them in the more modern JS allowed by the recent engine update.
 * `StrangeEons.fileBugReport` updated to link to a partially completed contact form; this also affects the **Help/Report a Bug** menu item.
 * The **Document Browser** is *deprecated*.
 In a future version, searchable API documentation will be accessible from the (system) Web browser.
 Plug-ins that rely on the document browser and associated text indexing classes will no longer work after this change.
+* The command line option `--xDisableGestures` was removed.

 ### Script library changes